EricxStone/hardhat-blockscout-verify/README.md

 # hardhat-blockscout-verify

-[Hardhat](https://hardhat.org) Plugin for Solidity Contract Verification on Blockscout Block Explorer
+[Hardhat](https://hardhat.org) plugin for solidity contract verification on Blockscout block explorer

 ## What

-This plugin will help you to verify your solidity contract on Blockscout Block Explorer.
-Blockscout Block Explorer is a block explorer implmented for EVM-supported blockchain.
+This plugin will help you to verify your solidity contract on Blockscout block explorer.
+Blockscout block explorer is a block explorer implmented for EVM-supported blockchain.
 Unlike Ethscan, Blockscout is an open-sourced project.
-There are many EVM-supported blockchain and sidechains has adopted Blockscout as their Block Explorer, including Moonriver (Moonbeam on Kusama), POA Network, xDai Chain, Ethereum Classic.
-Blockscout Block Explorer offers an API where you can verify your solidity contracts, but you will have to flatten the contract beforehand.
+There are many EVM-supported blockchain and sidechains has adopted Blockscout as their block explorer, including Moonriver (Moonbeam on Kusama), POA Network, xDai Chain, Ethereum Classic.
+Blockscout block explorer offers an API where you can verify your solidity contracts, but you will have to flatten the contract beforehand.
 This plugin helps you to do it in one shot.

 ## Installation